doksu/thirdman/README.md

 ### Configure thirdman

+The thirdman app does not require any configuration per se, however if you wish to use the provided real-time alert, calibration is required.
 Each organisation's expected patterns of user authentication behaviour are different.
 Organisations with strict policies around external access and working-hours (e.g. financial institutions), may choose to decrease the alert's threshold and search period.
 On the other hand, organisations with users that naturally exhibit greater variability in their expected authentication patterns and long seasonal fluctuations (e.g. universities), may find increasing the alert's threshold and extending the searches' duration yields better results.
 This app's dashboard can be used to determine the optimal search period and threshold for your organisation.

-The sensitivity of the alert can be modified by changing the unique_vectors predicate in the correlation searches' where statement.
-A unique_vectors threshold of >2 would be considered sensitive, >3 medium and >4 least sensitive.
+The sensitivity of the alert can be modified by changing the unique_vectors predicate in the alert's where statement.
+A unique_vectors threshold of >2 would be considered normal, >3 low and >4 very low sensitivity.

+To configure the third man alert:
+1. Use the 'Find the Third Man' dashboard to determine the optimal calibration for your alert (minimising false-positives) 2.1.
+If you have ES, customise the correlation search ("Access - Third Man Access Behaviour Detected - Rule") and enable 2.2.
+If you don't have ES, clone the "Third Man Alert Template" saved search and customise, as per your requirements

+To increase this app's efficacy, if your organisation has network "zones", it's recommended to replace the lookup's subnets your organisation uses with those zones.
+As a trivial example, if all your infrastructure were in 10.1.0.0/16, all client devices in 10.2.0.0/16 and all VPN clients in 10.3.0.0/16; remove the existing entry for 10.0.0.0/8 and replace it with those three entries.
+In this way, the autonomous system vector will have greater precision.

+N.B.
+If the maximum size of static lookup files has not yet been increased from the default in your environment, you will need to do so by adding a stanza such as this to limits.conf:

+[lookup]

+max_memtable_bytes=200000000

 ### Troubleshoot thirdman